rikosintie/Discovery/docs/Getting_Started.md

 cd Discovery
 ```

 If you don't have git installed, you can download the zip file from the [repository](https://github.com/rikosintie/Discovery).
 Click on the green "Code" button and select "Download ZIP".
-Then unzip the file.
+Then unzip the file and cd into the `Discovery` directory.

 ----------------------------------------------------------------